Brachyplatystoma: Anatomy and appearance

 B. filamentosum and B. rousseauxii have a mysterious "milk" gland at the anterior upper part of their pectoral fins.
 Its function is unknown, but in Colombia this fish is known as lechero, which means milkman.

-The world record recognized by IGFA for Brachyplatystoma filamentosum belongs to the Brazilian, Jorge Masullo de Aguiar with 155 kg.

 Distribution and habitat

-Fish of this genus are found in the Amazon, Orinoco, and The Guyanas in South America.
+Fish of this genus are found throughout the Amazon, Orinoco, and The Guyanas in South America.
 The genus does not occur west or north of the Andes or in the Venezuelan Coastal Range.
 These fish generally inhabit areas that have a soft substrate, such as mud or sand.
 The fossil catfish B. promagdalena has been found in Colombia in an area now drained by the Magdalena River, where Brachyplatystoma species are currently absent; during the Miocene, this area had been drained by the Amazon and Orinoco system.
+The pair of larger species, the piraíba and dark-caped piraíba, have a wider range of habitats than the smaller species; the smaller species are confined to river channels and estuaries, while the pair may enter floodplains.

 Ecology

-These fish are mainly piscivorous.
-Stomach contents of B. filamentosum have been claimed to sometimes contain monkeys and it may even prey on humans.
+These fish are mainly piscivorous preying on smaller fish such as characins, cichlids, and other catfish.
+B. filamentosum, the largest species, has been claimed to have even eaten humans on occasion.